ShrutiJ-01/productivize/README.md

 - Fetch all projects  with status  “to do”, “doing”, “blocked”.
 - Fetch all the milestones for requested project id.
 - Fetch all tasks for requested project id.
-- Fetch al the employees that work for him.
+- Fetch all the employees that work for him.

 ### Executing program